LindeSchoenmaker/LindeSchoenmaker.github.io/inputs.md

 Q 1.1 What property does this model predict and how is this value derived?

+Q 1.2 What algorithm is the QSAR model based on?

-Q 1.2 What is the performance of this model on an external validation set?
+Q 1.3 What is the performance of this model on an external validation set?

 ## Exercise 2